 2. Nike Mercurial Vapor XI

 Mercurial Vapor XI are the best Nike soccer cleats for midfielders.
-They are made of a synthetic leather that improves control.
-It also has a low toe box that helps in making long distance passes as they assist you in getting the ball when making a strike.
+They are made of synthetic leather that improves control.
+It also has a low toe box that helps in making long-distance passes as they assist you in getting the ball when making a strike.
 Perfect for fast switching of the play or giving through passes.
 Do you want to become a top-scorer midfielder in your league?
-Use Nike Mercurial Vapor XI as they will provide you with that urge of shooting when necessary.
-World class midfielders like Isco, Willian, Luka Modric, Philippe Coutinho can’t be wrong.
+Use Nike Mercurial Vapor XI as they will provide you with the urge to shoot when necessary.
+World-class midfielders like Isco, Willian, Luka Modric, Philippe Coutinho can’t be wrong.

 Vapor XI are one of the most narrow soccer shoes on the market.
-If you have narrow foot – you must try these on.
+If you have a narrow foot – you must try these on.
 If people are saying they are true to size then they probably have really narrow feet.
-The width on Mercurials are very similar to the Nike Tiempo Legend V. If you have wide feet, try going half size bigger.
+The width of the Mercurials are very similar to the Nike Tiempo Legend V. If you have wide feet, try going a half size bigger.

 The Vapor XI insole is glued to the shoe.
 This actually surprised me, but in a good way.
 This Nike’s move improved lock down and prevented slipping while playing.
 Compared to the previous Vapor generation – the insole was really loose which resulted in slipping.
 Nike calls it “NIKE GRIP SYSTEM”.
 According to them – The Nike Grip System provides internal anti-slip traction, working with the fully integrated tongue to help secure your foot inside the boot while reducing distractions.